Ideas That Move the World Forward

 Ideas That Move The World Forward

 Catch up with friends over a dinner reception and connect with speakers from the program.
-This is your opportunity to meet and mingle with generations of Duke alumni, parents, and friends from Southern California.
+This is your opportunity to meet and mingle with generations of Duke alumni, parents, and supporters from the Houston region.

 Cost for this event is $40 per person or $20 per person for Class of 2005—2015 alumni.

 Lisa Eads P’12, P’14, P’16, P’18

 Ralph Eads III ’81, P’12, P’14, P’16, P’18

 Steve Greenlee ’79